codex-academy/codeX_Feb2015Intro/lets_code.md

 ## Publish your code to a website

-Now let's use github page to show the world what you did so far.
+Now let's use github pages to publish (https://pages.github.com/) your work to a website.

-We will use github pages: https://pages.github.com/

 You will need to create a branch of your code called ```gh-pages```

-Before you do that let's explore branching in github
+Before you do that let's explore branching in github... ```todo add some info about branching - they covered it in git-it already...```

 In your project folder type: